About Vettisfossen, Avdalsfossen, and the Utladalen Waterfalls

 As we passed through the hamlet of Vetti, we paid attention to arrowed signs and red Ts.

-We’d eventually go alongside someone’s home before we then had to descend a very steep path that dropped down towards the level of the river.
+We’d eventually go alongside someone’s home before we then had to descend a very steep path that dropped down towards the level of the Utla River.

-But once we were at the level of the river, the path flattened out once again and we’d ultimately arrive at the Vettisfossen Waterfall about a little over 30 minutes of hiking from the Vetti village.
+Once we made it to the level of the river, the path flattened out once again and we’d ultimately arrive at the Vettisfossen Waterfall in about a little over 30 minutes of hiking from the Vetti Farm.